-By the above proposition we will be able to deal with the finite-order components by separating the proof into two cases: one in which the center of the finite-order component of the power graph is trivial, i.e. contains only one element, and the other in which the center of the finite order component contains more than one element.
+By the above proposition we will be able to deal with the finite-order segments by separating the proof into two cases: one in which the center of the finite-order segment of the power graph is trivial, i.e. contains only one element, and the other in which the center of the finite order segment contains more than one element.
 First we shall focus on the first case.

-The following statement was proved in \cite{power graph 2}, but for finite groups only, and it was not stated as a separate lemma.
-However, it can be proved in the same way for any pair of elements of finite order of any group (see \cite[Lemma 3.11]{drugi samostalni}).
-Here we shall state that more general version of the lemma, and it will be useful for us in the proof of the main theorem of this section.